YusufGulcan/Business-Location-Prediction/README.md

 ## OPTIMAL AREA FOR A NEW GYM BUSINESS
 ### Project Introduction
+### Business Problem -
+An enterpreneur would like to launch a gym in central Toronto, Canada.
+S/he is not sure which neihgborhoods are profitable for this type of business.
+The solution requires several types of data about neighborhood.
+It would be easier to decide if the investor knew the percentage of population that falls within their target audience, crime rates, total population, competition level, income level of the neighborhoods.
+However even then it would be hard to compare the neighborhoods since there are more than 100 different neighborhoods.
+Therefore the investor needs an agency to make calculations for them.

 ### Purpose-
 This project aims to give a list of district names in Toronto, Canada.
 The list shall be composed of the neighborhoods that hold the highest business opportunities for an enterpreneur who would like to start a gym business.

 ### Structure-
 The project is divided into different parts due to its length and each part is segmented by subtitles to increase the readability.